Arsenal fans demand changes from Kroenke

-Arsenal fan groups have joined together to call for Stan Kroenke to reinvigorate the club following what they see as a decade of decline.
+Arsenal fan groups have joined together to call for Stan Kroenke to reinvigorate the club after what they see as a decade of decline.

 Stan Kroenke first invested in Arsenal in 2007 and has since become the club's major shareholder.